 Residential Treatment Facility

-Topaz plans to construct a residential treatment facility with plans for two additional future buildings.
+Topaz constructed a residential treatment facility with plans for two additional future buildings.
 The facility is now open.

 Developer: Topaz Investments